freebasic/fbfrog/readme.txt

           1. at the end of the day we need bindings, no 1:1 translations
           2. different language = different formatting anyways
       - preserve comments at EOL only
+  - use an AST for the "high level" parsing, it's just much easier

 o Combine -follow/-merge/-concat into just -merge
   - Following is useless, because we pretty much always want to work on all